2020-2021 Studio Policies and Procedures

 Recital costumes will run $50 to $100 per costume.
 Combo may need to purchase one costume for each genre.
 If a dancer is in more than one class, he or she will need to purchase additional costumes.
 The Recital/Costume fee is due April1st so that costumes can be ordered on time.
 You may pay money towards your costumes at any time before the costume fee is due.
 The costume size that will be ordered will be based on the measurements taken by Miss Megan and Miss Lucienne.
 Once costumes are ordered there are no refunds or size changes.
 Any alterations needed are the parent’s responsibility, however, any alterations will be minimal.
 All tuition accounts must be up to date to receive.
 Any costumes that are ordered after the original order is placed may have to pay a late fee for shipping.

 Information regarding recital photos will be available as soon as we know the details.

 Videotaping during our recital is not allowed.
 However, you may videotape during the dress rehearsal.
 The recital will be taped using professional equipment, and DVD copies will be available at reasonable prices.
 Still pictures are permitted: however, no “flash” pictures are allowed during performances.

 Competitive Dance Company

 JSDA offers a Competition Company for a unique dance experience.
-An audition is held at the end of August for the upcoming year.
+An audition is held during the summer months for the upcoming year.
 Dancers who would like to audition for the team are advised to participate in technique classes weekly.
 Dance expectation at this level is more than once a week.
-Ballet and strength/conditioning is mandatory for all team members as well as any technique class that corresponds to each child’s choreography class and 6 out of 8 master classes.
+Ballet and strength/conditioning is mandatory for all team members as well as any technique class that corresponds to each child’s choreography class.

 Late fees and Returned Checks